usnistgov/striqt/README.md

 This is a base library and collection of scripts oriented toward GPU-accelerated real-time RF environmental monitoring with support for software-defined radios.
-The lowest-level routines are implemented separetely in [iqwaveform](https://github.com/dgkuester/iqwaveform), which allow interchangable operation on `numpy` or `cupy` arrays to transparently evaluate on either CPU or CUDA GPUs.
+The lowest-level routines are implemented separetely in [iqwaveform](https://github.com/dgkuester/iqwaveform), which allow interchangable operation on `numpy` or `cupy` arrays to transparently evaluate on either a CPU or CUDA GPU.

 ### Development status
 This is alpha software.
 The API may change frequently without warning.